pemheath/rental-car-app/resources/design-document.md

 - With respect to this project, a "user" is an owner or employee of a car rental agency
 - A "client" is a customer of that business, who will be served by the business but  never interact with this application.
 - The "business" is a small scale, single location car rental company.
+- For this project, a "car" is an vehicle in our inventory of rental vehicles.
+While we will have some "trucks" and "vans", we will refer to all vehicles as cars (who calls it a vehicle rental company?).
+- For the sake of this project, anyone with the link to our website can view inventory, but in order to modify anything the user must be logged in to an account.
+- We will not concern ourselves with verifying that a user making an account is actually an employee, but this would need to be addressed for security.
+- In other words, we will assume that anyone with access to the application is allowed to access all of its functionality.

 ## 2. Top Questions to Resolve in Review